MythicAlchemist/Assignment0-COM327/README.md

 A series of steps to clone the code.

 Step 1:
-Make sure you are on the machine that has either the VM VirtualBox or the pyrite provided by ISU.
-You can also use Cygwin, just make sure you have the gcc package.
+Accessing a shell
+ - VM VirtualBox
+ - Pyrite
+ - Cygwin - make sure gcc is included

 Step 2:
 Download Github Desktop and setup with a personal access token.